Weakly Supervised Pneumonia Localization from Chest X-Rays Using Deep Neural Network and Grad-CAM Explanations: Methods

 In this study, we evaluated seven different widely used ImageNet pretrained models to explore different trade-offs between accuracy, efficiency and representational power.
 These include residual networks, densely connected networks, parameter-efficient scaling methods, mobile optimized networks, and transformer based models.

 \begin{itemize} \item\textbf{ResNet18 and ResNet50 \cite{He_2016_CVPR}:} Residual networks (ResNet) were introduced by Kaiming He et al. in 2015 to address the vanishing gradient problem by introducing skip connections that enable more stable gradients to flow across layers.
 ResNet-18, with its 18 layers serves as a lightweight baseline, whereas ResNet-50 with its deeper 50 layers architecture, captures more complex hierarchical features. \item\textbf{DenseNet121 \cite{Huang_2017_CVPR}:} In 2016, Gao Huang et al. introduced DenseNet, which improves feature reuse and gradient propagation by connecting each layer to all subsequent layers.
 This design leads to compact models with fewer parameters while retaining strong representational capacity. \item\textbf{EfficientNet-B0 \cite{pmlr-v97-tan19a}:} EfficientNet introduces a compound scaling method that uniformly scales depth, width and resolution using a fixed coefficient.
-This results in highly parameter-efficient models that achieve strong accuracy with fewer computational resources. \item\textbf{MobileNetV2 \cite{Sandler_2018_CVPR}:} Researchers at Google introduced MobileNetV2, an optimized architecture designed for mobile and edge deployment.
-The model employs inverted residuals with linear bottlenecks, enabling substantial reductions in computational cost while maintaining strong accuracy. \item\textbf{MobileNetV3 \cite{Howard_2019_ICCV}:} MobileNetV3 extends MobileNetV2 by incorporating neural architecture search and squeeze-and-excitation modules, enabling an improved balance between latency and accuracy.
-Two variants, MobileNetV3-Large and MobileNetV3-Small, were proposed.
-In our experiments, we used the MobileNetV3-Large variant due to its higher accuracy. \item\textbf{ViT-B16 \cite{dosovitskiy2020vit}:} Transformer architectures have become the de facto standard for natural language processing tasks.
+This results in highly parameter-efficient models that achieve strong accuracy with fewer computational resources. \item\textbf{MobileNetV2 \cite{Sandler_2018_CVPR} and MobileNetV3 \cite{Howard_2019_ICCV}:} MobileNetV2 and MobileNetV3 are lightweight architectures designed for efficient deployment on mobile and edge devices.
+MobileNetV2 employs inverted residual blocks with linear bottlenecks to reduce computational cost, while MobileNetV3 further integrates squeeze-and-excitation modules and neural architecture search to improve the latency–accuracy trade-off. \item\textbf{ViT-B16 \cite{dosovitskiy2020vit}:} Transformer architectures have become the de facto standard for natural language processing tasks.
 Building on this success, Alexey Dosovitskiy et al. extended the transformer framework to vision by proposing the Vision Transformer (ViT), which replaces convolutional operations with self-attention and processes images as sequences of non-overlapping patches.
 In this study, we include the ViT-B/16 model to compare transformer-based architectures with traditional CNNs.
 ViT-B/16 splits each image into 16×16 pixel patches and processes the resulting sequence using a transformer encoder. \end{itemize}